soportebteam/trustos/source/cert.md

 Every certificate is identified by a unique ID and is composed of three complementary but different parts: Data, Metadata and Access.

 IMPORTANT: Every certificate can be also identified by a custom ID (`externalId`) that is user's choice.
+Due to this, the certificate can be consulted both by its id and by its pesonalized id.

 ![Certificate model](./images/cert_model.png)